 These events are exactly what the industry needs, but they need to happen on a wide scale.
 The true challenge industry faces is communicating projects like these to a wider audience.
 Crucially this audience has to comprise people who aren’t already members of industry.
 That may seem counter-intuitive, but industry professionals are there because they want to be.
 They already think industry is interesting.

 The people that need to be targeted are those to whom industry is an impenetrable monolithic institution.
 They see industry as an area of steam and grease and dangerous chemicals that offers no easy path in for those not already interested.
-Part of this comes from good communication, but some of it has to come from the education system.
+Part of this comes from good communication, but coding bootcamps san diego it has to come from the education system.
 “STEM subjects must be presented in a way that broadens their appeal,” said Nathalie Debuyst, communication and education manager at the EPCA.
 “This will come from demonstrating that they are useful, innovative and interesting, but most importantly that they can be sexy.”

 EIIL partner Plastics Europe estimates that by 2050 there will be more tonnes of plastic in the sea than tonnes of fish.
 If you ask us, that’s not sexy.
 Solving that problem, however, is.